-In addition to the debt service requirements on outstanding Bonds, the City also pays debt service on notes, including real property tax appeal refunding notes.
+In addition to the debt service requirements on outstanding bonds, the City also pays debt service on notes, including real property tax appeal refunding notes.
 Notes generally mature within one year from their date of issuance.
-Notes, other than tax appeal refunding notes, may be renewed three times without principal payments and must then be amortized over a ten-year period (unless refunded by Bonds).
+Notes, other than tax appeal refunding notes, may be renewed three times without principal payments and must then be amortized over a ten-year period (unless refunded by bonds).
 Generally, tax appeal refunding notes mature within one year from their date of issuance and may be renewed from three to seven times, with the amortization schedule approved by the Local Finance Board.
 The debt service payable on notes depends on the interest rate established upon the renewal of the notes.
-For the Fiscal Year 2009, the City paid \$3,687,826 for debt service on real property tax appeal refunding notes.
-For Fiscal Year 2010, the City budgeted \$5,975,629 for debt service on notes - with all the notes being real property tax appeal refunding notes.
+For the Fiscal Year 2010, the City paid \$5,975,629 for debt service on real property tax appeal refunding notes.
+For Fiscal Year 2010, the City budgeted \$7,409,331 for debt service on notes.